Millstone Township, New Jersey

-Millstone Township is a township in Monmouth County, in the U.S. state of New Jersey.
-The Township is located within the Raritan Valley region and is a part of the New York metropolitan area.
+Millstone Township is a township in western Monmouth County, in the U.S. state of New Jersey.
+The township is located within the Raritan Valley region and is a part of the New York metropolitan area.
 As of the 2020 United States census, the township's population was 10,376, a decrease of 190 (−1.8%) from the 2010 census count of 10,566, which in turn reflected an increase of 1,596 (+17.8%) from the 8,970 counted in the 2000 census.

 The township was named after the Millstone River, a major tributary of the Raritan River, and whose name originated from an incident in which a millstone was dropped into the river.
 The headwaters for the Millstone River originate in the township.

+The township has been ranked as one of the state's highest-income communities.
+Based on data from the American Community Survey for 2013–2017, Millstone residents had a median household income of $156,891, more than double the statewide median of $76,475 and ranked ninth in the state among municipalities with more than 10,000 residents.

 History

+Millstone was originally inhabited by Lenape Native Americans prior to colonization.
+The township was said to have been founded by an English tanner, Clark prior to the Revolutionary War.
+Following colonization, Millstone ended up consisting of several villages, of which Clarksburg retains its historic character the most prominently.
+John Perrine purchased a large tract of land north of Clarksburg, which became known as Perrineville.

+During the American Revolutionary War, Millstone held a secret post for the Continental Army, known as Signal Beacon #21.
+The Rising Sun Tavern, the township's first business, was used as an outpost by George Washington and later a headquarters for British General Sir Henry Clinton.
+The tavern accommodated other famous figures such as Benjamin Franklin and Joseph Bonaparte.
+The tavern was located on a stagecoach route between Philadelphia and Freehold.

+United States president Theodore Roosevelt created a presidential retreat in Millstone.

 Millstone was formed as a township by an act of the New Jersey Legislature on February 28, 1844, from portions of Freehold Township and Upper Freehold Township, as well as part of Monroe Township in Middlesex County.
 The portions taken from Monroe Township were relinquished in 1845.
 On May 29, 1937, portions of the township were taken to form the borough of Jersey Homesteads (now Roosevelt).

 The township has been one of the state's highest-income communities.
 Based on data from the American Community Survey for 2013–2017, Millstone Township residents had a median household income of $156,891, ranked 9th in the state among municipalities with more than 10,000 residents, more than double the statewide median of $76,475.